I dance. Therefore, I am.

 Companies tend to grade their dancers (artist, first artist, soloist and first soloist, principal, lead principal) and nineteenth-century ballets (which are still the foundation for most companies’ repertoire) were created to showcase those at the top of the hierarchy.
 Of course, talent does pay off and the most talented dancers will eventually receive promotion.
 However, for the public, opportunities to really see what junior artists are capable of are limited.

 This is why English National Ballet’s Emerging Dancer competition is so warmly received by balletomanes.
 The competition is an annual opportunity for English National Ballet to nurture and showcase the talent of its up-and-coming dancers.

 The Emerging Dancer competition acknowledges the fact that all of English National Ballet’s dancers leave audiences awestruck night after night.

 As mere mortals, we cannot fully appreciate the constant scrutiny these exceptionally talented performers put themselves under.
-Once the applause subsides (and they have had a night’s sleep to recover) Company dancers return to the studio the morning after a performance.
-Here they will challenge themselves to jump higher, turn faster and balance better.
+Once the applause is over (and they have had a night’s sleep to recover) the company’s dancers return to the studio the morning after a performance.
+Here, they challenge themselves to jump higher, turn faster and balance better.